A Java Developer? In need of the best Java Framework for your application or project?

 1. JavaServer Faces – JSF

-The bonus of using Java Server Faces is its excellent documentation that Oracle has created.
+The bonus of using Java Server Faces is the excellent documentation that Oracle has created.
 This framework plays a vital role in the Enterprise Edition of Java and also if the Integrated Development Environment software is used, it is extremely convenient as it is actually built on those environments.

 Favorable Factors of Java Server Faces: